Our Ohio elder law attorneys can assist you with a range of needs. Our practice areas include:

 “My parents were “Mom & Dad” to Attorney Jarvis and treated as such,” “my first call to his office, after hours and on the weekend was returned to me on a Sunday night at no charge,” “Attorney Jarvis worked our case as if it was his most important one even though our family dollar assets were relatively small,” “This firm is part of our family now,” “The entire staff at Jarvis Law are passionate and compassionate in assisting the elderly community,” “We feel blessed to have found them as our “guardian angels'” and relieving the stress during challenging times,” “I believe in what they offer and they are so easy to work with,” “The people at Jarvis are friendly, courteous, and patient,” “Working with Tim and staff made our experience very pleasant,” “All the staff at Jarvis Law firm are friendly, professional, caring, knowledgeable and informative,” “They make you feel important and take time to answer your questions without feeling rushed,” “Jarvis Law office listened to our needs and all of them were pleasant to work with.”

-We help families locally or near the Columbus area and outside of Ohio when they need to handle issues or an estate for a family member within the state.
+We help Lancaster families locally or near the Lancaster area and outside of Ohio when they need to handle issues or an estate for a family member within the state of Ohio.

 Clients come to us from Columbus, Lancaster, Pickerington, Logan, Athens, Circleville, Canal Winchester, Dublin, Plain City, Westerville, Worthington, Hilliard, St. Clairsville, Bellaire, Belmont, Cambridge, Wintersville, Marietta, Steubenville, and Woodsfield.